 The country's thriving job market and welcoming business environment make it an ideal place to live and work.
 With more sheep than people and more pine trees than sheep in the country, expats looking for work in New Zealand can certainly count on employment opportunities in the agricultural sector.

 Most businesses in New Zealand have a standard five-day, 40-hour work week and are generally open from 8am to 5pm, with a lunch break of between 30 minutes and an hour.
 That said, businesses often determine their hours according to the needs of their industry, employees and customers.
-For instance, it is common for employees at hospitals and factories to work outside of regular work hours.
+For instance, it is common for employees at hospitals and factories to work outside regular work hours.

 Job market in New Zealand